hashicorp/vault/website/source/docs/secrets/ssh/one-time-ssh-passwords.html.md

-Since the Vault server is contacted during SSH connection establishment, every login attempt and the correlating Vault lease information is logged to the audit backend.
+Since the Vault server is contacted during SSH connection establishment, every login attempt and the correlating Vault lease information is logged to the audit secrets engine.

 See [Vault-SSH-Helper](https://github.com/hashicorp/vault-ssh-helper) for
 details on the helper.

-This page will show a quick start for this backend.
-For detailed documentation on every path, use `vault path-help` after mounting the backend.
+This page will show a quick start for this secrets engine.
+For detailed documentation on every path, use `vault path-help` after mounting the secrets engine.

 ### Drawbacks

-The main concern with the OTP backend type is the remote host's connection to Vault; if compromised, an attacker could spoof the Vault server returning a successful request.
-This risk can be mitigated by using TLS for the connection to Vault and checking certificate validity; future enhancements to this backend may allow for extra security on top of what TLS provides.
+The main concern with the OTP secrets engine type is the remote host's connection to Vault; if compromised, an attacker could spoof the Vault server returning a successful request.
+This risk can be mitigated by using TLS for the connection to Vault and checking certificate validity; future enhancements to this secrets engine may allow for extra security on top of what TLS provides.

-### Mount the backend
+### Mount the secrets engine

 ```text
 $ vault mount ssh